 2. Select the sample photo for editing and make the changes.
 Choose one of the imported photos as a representative of the group as a preview for the effect of your edits on the full group of photos.
 At this stage, you can edit the entire photo in the Develop module just as if it is the only one you intend to edit.

 3. Apply edits to the entire batch of photos or selected photos.
 While you have the edited image select, use multi-select to add other images to the selection.
-Click on the Sync button, then choose the settings or edits that you want to sync from the edited photo to the selected photos.
+Click on the Sync button, then choose the settings or edits you want to sync from the edited photo to the selected photos.

 Click on the Synchronize button to sync those settings across all of the images you selected.